El Cajon Mountain: Recreation

 There are two main routes to climb El Cajon Mountain, the main class 1 trail hike from Lakeside, California, and several class 3 climbs up the south face, which is now private property and closed to public access.
+This closure was more to do with resident golden eagles utilizing the climbing face as a nesting area.
 The main trail hike is considered one of the hardest hikes in San Diego County because of its steep climbs and rolling terrain.